Attractor: Finite number of points

 In a discrete-time system, an attractor can take the form of a finite number of points that are visited in sequence.
 Each of these points is called a periodic point.
 This is illustrated by the logistic map, which depending on its specific parameter value can have an attractor consisting of 1 point, 2 points, 2^{n} points, 3 points, 3×2^{n} points, 4 points, 5 points, or any given positive integer number of points.

 Limit cycle

 A limit cycle is a periodic orbit of a continuous dynamical system that is isolated.
 It concerns a cyclic attractor.
 Examples include the swings of a pendulum clock, and the heartbeat while resting.
-The limit cycle of an ideal pendulum is not an example of a limit cycle attractor because its orbits are not isolated: in the phase space of the ideal pendulum, near any point of a periodic orbit there is another point that belongs to a different periodic orbit, so the former orbit is not attracting.
+The periodic orbit of an ideal pendulum is not an example of a limit cycle attractor because its orbits are not isolated: in the phase space of the ideal pendulum, near any point of a periodic orbit there is another point that belongs to a different periodic orbit, so the former orbit is not attracting.
 For a physical pendulum under friction, the resting state will be a fixed-point attractor.
 The difference with the clock pendulum is that there, energy is injected by the escapement mechanism to maintain the cycle.